What We Lose: Style

 In The Guardian, Marta Bausells described What We Lose as "highly experimental, told in intimate vignettes including blogposts, photos, hand-drawn charts and hip-hop lyrics".
 In Vogue, Megan O'Grady notes the book's "boldly innovative and frankly sexual" style, noting "the collage-like novel mixes hand-drawn charts, archival photographs, rap lyrics, sharp disquisitions on the Mandelas and Oscar Pistorius, and singular meditations on racism’s brutal intimacies."
 O'Grady compared Clemmons to authors like Karl Ove Knausgaard, Meghan O’Rourke, and Claudia Rankine.

-Clemmons cites Toni Morrison's The Bluest Eye as a significant influence for What We Lose.
+Clemmons cites Toni Morrison's 1970 first novel The Bluest Eye as a significant influence for What We Lose.

 Reception

-The novel received overwhelmingly positive reviews.
-The New York Times review said, "The book’s distinctive form and voice give it an unusual capacity to show how individuals connect deep feeling to broad political understanding — an experience too rarely rendered in fiction."
+What We Lose received overwhelmingly positive reviews.
+The New York Times review said: "The book’s distinctive form and voice give it an unusual capacity to show how individuals connect deep feeling to broad political understanding — an experience too rarely rendered in fiction."
 The Guardian called "a debut of haunting fragments".
 The Telegraph praised it as an "Intelligently and impressively conceived, and beautifully told" novel.